 During our weekend visit, my 6 year old daughter was enrolled in a full day ski school class on Saturday and a morning half day lesson on Sunday.
 Her instructor her first full day in ski school was stellar and we saw a huge improvement in her skills.
 The second-day lesson was a bit more mixed.
 She found the instructor a bit brusque with her (our normally fearless child had been spooked skiing a difficult run with my husband the day before and the instructor didn’t do a good job of allaying her fears).
 It was not an ideal personality match and actually resulted in a bit of a setback in her skiing confidence, but no permanent damage done.
 Overall we were very happy with the ski school, so this was the one negative in an otherwise very positive experience.

-At $250 for a full-day group lesson, Sugar Bowl’s ski school is the priciest in all of Tahoe.
+At $240 for a full-day group lesson for kids ages 6-12 (and $340 for the 4-5 year olds) in 2018, Sugar Bowl’s ski school is one the priciest in all of Tahoe.
 For that reason, Sugar Bowl might not be the place to go if you are planning on putting your child in ski school for more than a day or two.
 But it might be well worth the premium if the resort offers other savings for your family (lodging, time, etc.).

 The most important advice I can offer about ski school at Sugar Bowl is to make reservations!
 On the (non-holiday) weekend my family visited this February, ski school sold out both Saturday and Sunday at least a day in advance.
 We barely managed to squeeze my daughter in the right level when I booked the Thursday before.
 I’d plan on booking about a week in advance for regular weekends to avoid disappointment.